wenyaoxue/notes/se8.md

   * String is special - immutable, same object for same value WHEN defines as literal `="val"` (new object for each constructor invocation, or for .toLowerCase()...? because created at runtime
 * scope
   * block, unless class-level
-  * cannot redefine variable name if they're in scope at any point at the same time
+  * cannot redefine variable name if they're in scope at any point at the same time - eg loop
   * static methods can only use static variables
 * access modifiers
   * public - whole application